ElleBy/plant_monitor/README.md

 # Arduino_Plant_Monitor

 ## Moisture reader
-Not in use
+Not in use.
 Contains functionality to read the mositure levels from 2 wires.

 ## Plant monitor

 ### Current features:
-Moisture levels- from a moisture sensor in the soil of the plant pot Moisture sensor being used is https://www.az-delivery.de/en/products/feuchtigkeitssensor-modul
+Moisture levels- from a moisture sensor in the soil of the plant pot.
+Moisture sensor being used is https://www.az-delivery.de/en/products/feuchtigkeitssensor-modul

 ### Temperature sensor